 The use of both surface water and groundwater has increased dramatically during the last decade.
 The demand for surface water in the Ohau, Oroua and parts of the upper Manawatu catchments already exceeds supply, and other catchments are experiencing marked increases.
-This increased demand has the potential to have adverse effects on both instream values and the natural character of streams, rivers and wetland and lakes, if not managed.
-The amount of groundwater is generally capable of meeting demand within the Region, although there is a need to actively manage effects between bores\ at a local level, the effects of bores\ on surface water, and to be vigilant about the risk of saltwater intrusion along the west coast.
+This increased demand has the potential to have adverse effects on both instream values and the natural character of streams, rivers, wetlands and lakes, if not managed.
+The amount of groundwater is generally capable of meeting demand within the Region, although there is a need to actively manage effects between bores at a local level, the effects of bores on water bodies. and to be vigilant about the risk of saltwater intrusion along the west coast.